Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 171: Refactor: Configure CI for dependencies to enhance functionality. at 2025-04-10 17:24:52
 * Commit 172: Docs: Clean up script to align with standards. at 2025-04-10 12:30:20
 * Commit 173: Chore: Improve styling of tests to ensure stability. at 2025-04-10 12:00:11
+* Commit 174: Perf: Optimize performance of dependencies to improve user experience. at 2025-04-11 16:03:08